Hague Conference on Private International Law

 Address: Churchillplein 6b, 2517 JW The Hague, The Netherlands

-The Hague Conference on Private International Law (HccH) is an intergovernmental organisation comprised of 80 members (79 states and the European Union), which work together with the aim to develop and implement common rules of private international law in order to coordinate the relationships between different private law systems in international situations.
+The Hague Conference on Private International Law (HccH) is an intergovernmental organisation comprised of 91 Members: 90 States and 1 Regional Economic Integration Organisation, which work together with the aim to develop and implement common rules of private international law in order to coordinate the relationships between different private law systems in international situations.
 The organisation also aims to promote international judicial and administrative cooperation in the fields of protection of the family and children, civil procedure and commercial law.

 HccH focuses on: international protection of children, family and property relations; international legal cooperation and litigation; and international commercial and finance law.